 Do you remember the excitement of getting a new bike?
 Riding around the neighborhood, to and from school, or on an adventure to get ice cream with the family?
 Bikes are an excellent way for kids to get outside, expand their world, get exercise, and enjoy time with friends and family.
 For parents, buying a bike for a child can be stressful and confusing, but it doesn’t need to be!
-We’re here to help make the buying experience one that’s fun for you and you
+We’re here to help make the buying experience one that’s fun for you and your child.

 First, sizing is the most important thing to consider when purchasing your kid’s bike.
-The right size is going to make biking safer, learning to ride easier, and biking more fun
+The right size is going to make biking safer, learning to ride easier, and biking more fun.

 Kids’ bikes are sized differently than adult bikes.
 Unlike adult bikes, which are sized off of the frame, kids’ bike sizing is based on the wheel size.
 The smallest bikes usually start with a 12” wheel size (some balance bikes may have a 10” wheel).
 The largest kids’ bikes will have 24” wheels.
 After that, kids begin to move into small sized adult bikes.
+Review our Bike Sizing Guide to learn step-by-step how to find the right bike size for your child.

 New research shows that the earlier your child gets on a bike, the more likely they’ll continue to ride later in life.
 And if you ride yourself, you’re probably looking forward to sharing cycling with your kid.
 If your child has conquered walking, they’re ready to start using a balance bike.
 In other words, the earlier, the better!